87: Samantha Béart Joins the Party!

 Towntown.

+Of course.
 And that's me looking at my notes going, what did that mean?
+Why have you said that?
+What was that about?
+I was meeting every DD game.

 You know, just embarrassing, really.

-Yeah, thankfully in DD, it's less about the spelling and more about the, like, oh, you were called Gorgoth.
+Yeah, good times.
+Yeah, thankfully in D and D, it's less about the spelling and more about the like, oh, you were called Gorgoth.

-No one's gonna ask you how to spell that.
+No one's going to ask you how to spell that.

 I don't bother, really.